GROMACS Wizard – Step 1: Prepare

 Choosing the results folder

-First, let’s choose a folder where we would like the results to be saved.
+First, let’s choose a folder where we want the results to be saved.
 Click on the button to choose the folder.

-The Open button allows you to quickly open this folder in your default file explorer.
+The Open button allows you to open this folder in your default file explorer.

 Choosing the force field